haranse/privlocR/README.md

 distance traveled by the participant every day).
 Future versions are planned to include additional analyses, providing a standard way to extract a variety of features from location data.

+## Funding

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101023860.

+[^1]:  Of course, the project can be used with location data of any
+    origin (e.g., weather patterns, animal movement, etc.)

+[^2]: Other map data can be used, as long as it can be converted to
+    osm.pbf.